 One way to discover which of the 5 love languages is your primary love language is to think about how you most often express love to others.
 We often express love to others in the same manner we like to have love given to us.
 Another way is to think about what you have complained about recently.
 These complaints can often shine a light on your primary love language.
 Another way is to make a list of the traits of the ideal spouse.
 Look at the list and you will likely see a trend following that of the 5 love languages.

-In my coaching programs I go much deeper with this exercise.
+In my coaching programs I provide a thorough exercise that helps you discover your love needs, the love needs of your partner, and how the love needs can be fulfilled.
 Knowing the love needs is important, but knowing what to do with them takes the instruction to a next level.
-That is best done in personal or group coaching.